-Krav Maga vs Muay Thai: What Works for Real Self-Defence?
+Krav Maga vs Muay Thai: A Complete Guide for Self-Defence

 Krav Maga Global New Zealand teaches a civilian self-defence system built for real-world unpredictability.
 Muay Thai is one of the most powerful striking systems in the world — and much of that striking mechanics carries directly into Krav Maga.
 What differs is the context: Muay Thai is designed for the ring, with rules, one opponent, and a controlled environment.
 Krav Maga is designed for everything else.